 1 1/2 teaspoons pure vanilla extract

 1. In a heavy bottomed saucepan with high sides, combine sugar, corn syrup, water, and salt.
 Whisk until combined, and set over medium-low heat.
 Swirl the pan every now and then to help distribute the heat.
-Use can use a pastry brush dipped in water to brush the sugar crystals down the sides of the saucepan.
+Use a pastry brush dipped in water to brush the sugar crystals down the sides of the saucepan.
 When the sugar dissolves completely, raise the heat to medium.
 When it comes to a boil, watch very carefully for the bubbles to become more viscous (this means that the water has evaporated and that it is ready to go through the candy stages).
 As it is bubbling away, you want it to turn a deep amber color.
 When it does, remove the heat and, working quickly, use the spoon to scoop up a small amount of the candy and drop it into the small glass of water.
 If the blob turns hard like lollipop, then it is ready.
 If the blob is still soft, put the pan back on the heat.
 Keep testing until the candy is hard.
 Remove from heat.